bearnithi/bn-ng-pdf-viewer/readme.md

 ## DESCRIPTION

 ANGULAR 6+ PDF VIEWER USING PDF JS.
 An easy to use PDF Viewer for Angular 6+.
+(It supports angular 7 too)

 ## INSTALLATION